jaimiles23/HackerRank_Solutions/automation/README.md

 I automatically update the README with challenge information.
 This includes the challenge's name, url, difficulty, acceptance rate, and link to my solution.

 The script to update the README has 3 steps:
-1. Open webpage
+1. Open and scrape webpage
-2. Web scrape page and parse HTML for information
+2. Parse HTML for problem information
 3. Write information to a formatted table in the README